Australia South: Tasmania, Kangaroo Island & Beyond

 After a seafood barbecue lunch, continue to Stokes Bay to explore a range of varied habitats from scrub to woodland to rocky shoreline and sandy beach.
 Within these varied environments, we may encounter tammar wallabies, koalas, glossy-black cockatoos, Australian pelicans, hooded plovers, and a unique subspecies of kangaroo found only on the island.
 Along the way, observe how native plants have adapted to bushfires.
 Exploring the Bay of Shoals and Reeves Point, look for more birds, including black swans, cormorants, crested and Caspian terns, and a suite of bush birds like superb fairy-wrens, crescent honeyeaters, rainbow and purple-crowned lorikeets.

-Day 3: Kangaroo Island—Hanson Bay Wildlife Sanctuary / Flinders Chase National Park
+Day 4: Pelican Lagoon / Flinders Chase National Park

 Begin the day with a bush breakfast on Pelican Lagoon, one of the oldest marine conservation reserves in Australia.
 This is kangaroo terrain, and we’re sure to be distracted from our eggs and bacon by the ‘roos hopping around!
 The remote western reaches of Kangaroo Island offer a true sense of wilderness and solitude, with abundant birdlife and koalas dozing in the eucalyptus trees.
-At Hanson Bay Wildlife Sanctuary, walk among koalas and learn about fire ecology, hearing how the landscape and local animals were affected by the intense 2020 bushfires and observing native flora species that only flower following a burn.
-We also visit with field personnel from Land for Wildlife, observing their camera traps used to monitor wild animals and learning about how they are rewilding private land destroyed by the fires.
+Visit with field personnel from Land for Wildlife, observing their camera traps used to monitor wild animals and learning about how they are rewilding 700 acres (about the area of New York City's Central Park) of private land destroyed by the fires.

 In Flinders Chase National Park, view the massive shapes of the Remarkable Rocks, formed by 500 million years of wind, waves and rain that have left them impossibly perched on top a granite dome plunging into the ocean.
-We break for lunch with a gourmet bush picnic, then continue to Admirals Arch, a rock bridge and coastal grotto that provides a haul-out for a large colony of long-nosed fur seals.
+Then it’s on to Admirals Arch, a rock bridge and coastal grotto that provides a haul-out for a large colony of long-nosed fur seals.
 Seabirds flourish here, too, and we may see a range of terns, Australasian gannets, shearwaters, Pacific gulls, and possibly some southern emu-wrens.

 Day 5: Private Flight to Warrnambool / Tower Hill Wildlife Reserve / Great Ocean Road—Port Campbell National Park